smucclaw/documentation/docs/links-backend.rst

         Setup the web app on your server.

     .. grid-item-card:: 2.
-Google Sheets Setup Intructions
+Google Sheets Setup Instructions
         :link: developers-installation-googlesheets
         :link-type: doc

-        Setup the L4 google sheets for your own use.
+        Setup the L4 Google Sheets for your own use.

 .. grid:: 2